-Starting with the basics; Environmental Health Officers monitor and enforce health & hygiene.
+Starting with the basics; Environmental Health Officers monitor and enforce health and hygiene.
 This applies to all food businesses (restaurants, bars, pubs etc.) of any size.

-EHOs will come and inspect the premises to ensure it's maintained to the correct standards and the food is safe to eat.
+An EHO will inspect the premises to ensure the correct standards are maintained and the food is safe to eat.

 In short: EHOs make sure you comply with the law.
-From food preparation to hygiene, they will leave no stone unturned in assessing whether your business is a risk to public health.
+From food preparation to hygiene, they want to make sure your business is safe to the public.

 Trail's Compliance Advisor James Sergeant is an ex-EHO.
 He shared his advice.